There is a one-liner on the internet that will start a local web server, for serving all the static files in your current directory:

 $ ruby -require "un" -e "httpd" . -p 8080

-.
+The -e option directly executes the ruby code given, and -r is the short version of --require.
 So it requires "un", which happens to be included in Ruby's standard library¹.
-It was written by Hirofumi WATANABE (eban), a long-time Ruby contributor and code golf star. un.rb
+It was written by Hirofumi WATANABE (eban), a long-time Ruby contributor and code golf star. un.rbs goal is to

 provide: